nswaswaJim/oahuv1/pages/updates.md

 List of updates, most recent updates/changes on top.

 **28 Dec** Waikiki Reef Snorkel- GoPro test!
 Nothing fascinating and not yet NatGeo quality.
-But it was fun to take the new used GoPro out for a test.    <a href="https://nswaswajim.github.io/oahuv1/reef1.html">Reefin'</a>
+But it was fun to take out the new used GoPro out for a test.    <a href="https://nswaswajim.github.io/oahuv1/reef1.html">Reefin'</a>

 **9 July**  Olympus, revisited.
 First time was success, this time even better:  Better weather, new trail, ideas for future.  <a href="https://nswaswajim.github.io/oahuv1/OlympusClear.html">Olympus revisited</a>